user33444/aws-iot-device-sdk-js/README.md

 ### Custom Authorization Configuration

 To use custom authorization, you must first set up an authorizer function in Lambda and register it with IoT.
 Once you do, you will be able to authenticate using this function.
+There are two ways to use custom auth:
-To use custom auth, set the `customAuthHeaders` option to your headers object when instantiating the [awsIotDevice()](#device) or [awsIot.thingShadow()](#thingShadow) classes.
+* set the `customAuthHeaders` option to your headers object when instantiating the [awsIotDevice()](#device) or [awsIot.thingShadow()](#thingShadow) classes.
 The headers object is an object containing the header name and values as key-value pairs: